dextersjab/workflow-graph/README.md

 - **builder.py**: Contains the WorkflowGraph class for building graphs
 - **executor.py**: Contains the CompiledGraph class for executing workflows
 - **exceptions.py**: Contains custom exceptions for better error handling

-For backward compatibility, a top-level `workflow_graph.py` file is also provided that re-exports all the public API.

-## Improvements in version 0.3.0

-The latest version includes several important improvements:

-1. **Type safety**: Enhanced type validation and generic type support
-2. **State management**: Simplified state structure with value and data fields
-3. **Error handling**: Consistent on_error naming and improved error propagation
-4. **Edge objects**: Edge objects for better graph structure representation
-5. **Branch handling**: Explicit entry nodes for conditional branches
-6. **Callback timing**: Improved callback execution timing
-7. **Documentation**: Updated examples to match actual implementation
-8. **Cycle support**: By default, cycles are allowed.
-Use `enforce_acyclic=True` to enforce a DAG structure.

 ## Contributing